-Liquidity Risk
+Liquidity risk

-Liquidity risk is the risk that arises from our inability to meet our obligations or fund increases in assets as they fall due.
+Liquidity risk is the risk that arises from the Group's inability to meet its obligations or fund increases in assets as they fall due.
 We maintain sufficient liquidity to fund our day-to-day operations, to meet deposit withdrawals and loan disbursements, to participate in new investments and to repay borrowings.
 Hence, liquidity is managed in a manner that addresses known as well as unanticipated cash funding needs.